marek-carlisle/chatspace-solo-project/README.md

 * `public/` contains static assets for the client-side
 * `build/` contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 * `server/` contains the Express App

+## Deployment

+1. Create a new Heroku project
+2. Link the Heroku project to the project GitHub Repo
+3. Create an Herkoku Postgres database
+4. Connect to the Heroku Postgres database from Postico
+5. Create the necessary tables
+6. In the deploy section, select manual deploy